 Job satisfaction is a critical aspect of organizational psychology, as it directly impacts employees' attitudes, behaviors, and performance in the workplace.
-Various
+Various scholars have contributed to understanding job satisfaction, offering insights into its definition, measurement, and influencing factors.

 According to (Hamidi & Eivazi, 2010), job satisfaction can be broadly defined as an individual's general attitude towards their job.
 This attitude manifests as either positive or negative emotions towards work-related aspects.
-Handoko further elaborates that job satisfaction is the emotional state with which employees perceive their work, indicating a pleasant or unpleasant feeling about their job.
-Similarly, (Odagiri et al., 2017) emphasizes that job satisfaction arises from employees' assessment of their work situation, indicating a positive attitude towards work based on the perceived value derived from their job.
+Handoko further elaborates that job satisfaction is employees' emotional state, indicating a pleasant or unpleasant feeling about their job.
+Similarly, (Odagiri et al., 2017) emphasize that job satisfaction arises from employees' assessment of their work situation, indicating a positive attitude towards work based on the perceived value derived from their job.

 The factors influencing job satisfaction are multifaceted, as highlighted by various researchers.
-(Wargo-Sugleris et al., 2018) identifies several key factors, including challenging work, appropriate rewards, supportive work environment conditions, and interpersonal relationships.
-Challenging work that aligns with employees' skills and abilities, while providing feedback and variety, contributes to job satisfaction.
-Additionally, fair and adequate compensation, along with a supportive work environment, enhance job satisfaction.
-Interpersonal relationships, especially the behavior of supervisors, play a significant role in fostering job satisfaction, emphasizing the importance of mutual respect, loyalty, and open communication in maintaining positive work relationships.
+(Wargo-Sugleris et al., 2018) Identifies several vital factors, including challenging work, appropriate rewards, supportive work environment conditions, and interpersonal relationships.
+Challenging work that aligns with employees' skills and abilities while providing feedback and variety contributes to job satisfaction.
+Additionally, fair and adequate compensation, along with a supportive work environment, enhances job satisfaction.
+Interpersonal relationships, especially the behavior of supervisors, play a significant role in fostering job satisfaction, emphasizing the importance of mutual respect, Loyalty, and open communication in maintaining positive work relationships.